The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 If you are considering a major in Environmental Studies, you should take one or more introductory or breadth courses in your first semester.

 If you are considering majoring or minoring in music, you should to start by consulting the Music Department’s registration advice for new students and working closely with your Faculty Advisor in the Music department.
-You might consider taking the music theory placement exam over the summer.
+You might consider taking the music theory placement exam.

 There are many opportunities for students interested in music, and you do not need to be a major in order to enroll.
 The music department offers a wide variety of courses for non-majors, including (MUS) courses on the academic study of music and music performance (MUP) courses, which include music ensembles, group classes on various instruments, and private lessons.